funap/npp-explorer-plugin/README.md

 - Quick Open Feature.
   If you press <kbd>Ctrl+P</kbd>, the Fuzzy Finder will pop up.
   This will let you quickly search for any file in current path by typing parts of the file name.
+- Full tree Feature.
+  Ability to display files in a tree view like Light Explorer.
 - And, minor bug fixes.
 See also the [Releases] for more information.

 ## Download